 Apple’s HomeKit App – Home:

 Apple launched its automation framework HomeKit with iOS 8.
 Since then, Apple HomeKit has been missing one crucial piece and that was a built-in app.
-The service had no Apple-supplied HomeKit-UI app, so all automation was controlled by third-party applications.
+The service had no Apple-supplied HomeKit-UI app, so third-party applications control all automation.
 But now, with iOS 10, Apple has announced its own built-in HomeKit App called Home.

 While the manufacturers make great smart accessories, the third-party apps lack the integration and uniformity Apple-made user interface would provide.
 With the official iOS 10 launch, Apple’s built-in app will be a success undoubtedly but, there are some apps currently on the market that Apple’s built-in app might not be able to compete with.